Netatalk/netatalk/doc/manpages/man5/afp.conf.5.md

 invisible dots = *BOOLEAN* (default: *no*) **(V)**

-> make dot files invisible.
+> Make dot files invisible.
 >
 > ***WARNING:*** Enabling this option will lead to unwanted side effects where OS X applications, when saving files to a